Graduate Admission Criteria

 - Recommendations (three required for all programs-with a preference for one professional and two academic-for all MPP candidates; one academic and two professional for all MPM candidates and; no less than two academic required (may submit one professional) for all doctoral level candidates)

-- Standardized test scores (GRE or GMAT scores are required for MPP candidates.
-GRE or GMAT are waived for MPM candidates with a minimum of 3.0 cumulative undergraduate GPA.
-GRE or GMAT scores are required for all doctoral level candidates).
+- Standardized test scores (GRE or GMAT) are not required for master's level applicants (GRE scores are required for all doctoral level candidates).
+However, if you feel that your GRE score will improve your chances of being offered admission to UMD SPP, we encourage you to submit your score.
+For optional GRE submissions, we will consider your highest score.
 If you are submitting GRE scores, please use ETS school code 5814 when reporting your scores.
 A department code is not required.

 Average GPA - 3.5 on a 4.0 scale